 Sure, you can neatly handwrite the shipping address yourself, but you’ll still need a carrier barcode.
 Carriers generate shipping labels digitally as part of their shipping process, and each carrier has its own distinct requirements and templates.
 That’s not something you can recreate by hand (that is not intended as a challenge, do-it-yourselfers).

 Using an official carrier shipping label helps ensure your information is accurate and easy to read, scan and track.
 It can also save you money.
 A few major carriers offer discounts if you purchase shipping labels online, either through their websites or through an online shipping service.
 Subscribing to an online service offers the most value for frequent shippers.
-PitneyShip offers discounts of up to 40 percent off Priority Mail (and 5¢ on every First-Class letter).
-Subscriptions start as low as $4.99 per month, which means you can save with even relatively low shipping volumes.
+You can save up to 89%* (and 3¢ on every First-Class letter) when you print shipping labels with SendPro Online/PitneyShip.
+Subscriptions start as low as $14.99 per month, which means you can save with even relatively low shipping volumes.

 What is the correct way to place a shipping label on a package?

 Place your shipping label in the pre-designated space on your package if it has one.
 If it doesn’t, place it anywhere that will be easy for your carrier to see and scan.
 Here are a few more DOs and DON’Ts to follow:

 - DO ensure your package is large enough to display the entire shipping label without it wrapping around the edges.
 The industry standards for shipping label sizes are:

 - 4×4 inch